hackfestca/hfscoreboard/README.rst

 Most authentication are made using client certificates.
 To change authentication scheme:

-1. Open `/var/postgresql/data/pg_hba.conf` on the database server
+1. Open `/var/postgresql/data/pg_hba.conf` on the database server.
 2. Find line corresponding to the user you want to change.
 For example:

     | hostssl scoreboard  player      172.28.71.11/32         cert clientcert=1

 3. Replace `cert clientcert=1` to `md5` so it looks like:

     | hostssl scoreboard  player      172.28.71.11/32         md5

 4. Restart database: `/etc/rc.d/postgresql restart`